Microsoft/azure-docs.pt-pt/articles/logic-apps/workflow-definition-language-functions-reference.md

 replace('the old string', 'old', 'new')
 ```

-E retorna esse resultado:`"the new string"`
+E retorna este resultado: `"the new string"`

 <a name="removeProperty"></a>